-Do you want to compare business energy suppliers and find a lower rate for your gas and electricity costs as a business owner?
-Do you want to avoid waste and only pay for the services that you truly need?
-If so, you can avoid waste as well as reduce the rates when you use Befuddled to compare business energy providers and switch to lower rates.
-Not only will the site help you find lower service rates and fees, but also help you choose the provider which is going to offer the packages which are suited to your needs as a local business owner.
+Do you want to compare business energy prices and find a cheaper tariff for your commercial gas and electricity?
+Do you want to compare a wide range of energy suppliers and contract options?
+If so, you can save time as well as money when you use Befuddled to compare business energy prices.
+Not only will our engine help you find a cheaper deal, but it will also help you choose the provider which is going to offer the contract best suited to your needs as a local business owner.

-It can be a daunting task to have to change your business energy supplier.
-From having to make several calls, getting quotes from competitors, and talking to your current supplier who is simply going to try to upsell you on a new plan.
-It can be time consuming and often difficult for business owners to make the switch to a new energy supplier.
-Our partner, ENERGYLINX for business will allow you to compare business energy prices online or over the phone, allowing you to save time and money on your bills.
-We take the hassle out of switching providers by doing the work for you.
+It can be a daunting task, changing your business energy supplier.
+The thought of having to make several calls, getting quotes from competitors, and talking to your current supplier who is simply going to try to upsell you on a new plan; it can be time consuming and often difficult task for business owners.
+Our partner, Love Energy Savings will allow you to compare business energy prices online or over the phone, saving you time and money on your bills.
+We take the hassle out of switching by doing the work for you.
 As a company which is 100% impartial, we offer a fair price guarantee and are so confident that we’ll beat your initial renewal offer that we’ll give you £1000 in cash if we don’t!*

 Switch your business gas and business electricity and save an average of 40% on your bills with our business energy comparison engine.
 Our partner, Love Energy Savings, have already saved businesses over £70m since 2007, and that figure is rising all the time.

 It is quite simple to compare business energy prices using Love Energy Savings, and it really requires very little time and effort from you as a local business owner.
 All we need to get started is a few simple business details which will allow us to tailor prices specifically for you, and that’s it!
 From there, we are going to compare 150+ business energy prices and do the hard work for you.